sevidmusic/RoadyModuleUtilities/README.md

 ### \Darling\RoadyModuleUtilities\interfaces\utilities\AuthorityJsonConfigurationWriter

-A AuthorityJsonConfigurationWriter can write a specified AuthorityCollection to a specified module's `authorities.json` configuration file.
+A AuthorityJsonConfigurationWriter can write a specified AuthorityCollection to a specified Module's `authorities.json` configuration file.

 Warning: The write() method will overwrite an existing `authorities.json` file.